SamWindell/Signet/docs/usage.md

 ### Options:
 `--sample-sets TEXT x 2`
-Rather than auto-tune each file individually, identify sets of files and tune them all in an identical manner based on a single authority file in that set.
+Rather than auto-tune each file individually, identify sets of files and tune them all the items in each set in an identical manner based on a single authority file in that set.

-For example, you might have a set of samples recorded with different microphones; you can use this tool to tune all samples that are the same (except the mic) based on the close mic.
+For example, you might have a set of samples recorded with different microphones; you can use this tool to tune all samples based on the close mic - eliminating issues when auto-tune processes each file slightly differently.

-To allow for batch processing (as is the goal of Signet), this command requires a little explanation.
+To allow for batch processing (as is the goal of Signet), this option is flexible and therefore requires a little explanation.

 This option requires 2 arguments.

-The first is a regex pattern that will be used to identify sample sets from the names of the files (not including folders or extension).
+The first argument is a regex pattern that will be used to identify sample sets from all of the file names (not including folders or extension).
 This must capture a single regex group.
-The bit that you capture is the differentiator for the set of samples.
+The bit that you capture is the bit of text that is different for each name in the set.

 For example, take a folder of files like this: sample-C2-close.flac